dachande/djdb/README.md

 ### Set

-The set model represents a DJ sets which will most likely consist of multiple audio tracks mixed together by a DJ.
+The set model represents a DJ set which will most likely consist of multiple audio tracks mixed together by a DJ.
 Depending on the length of a DJ set it will be represented through one or more recordings (see below).

 ### Recording